Create a video of a friend or family member telling a story from their life.

 Import your new video footage into your previous editing project file, and edit them together in a way that makes sense.

-Add a title and credits to the beginning and end of your film.
+Add a title and credits to the beginning and end of your film, and export!

 “Out of all the projects I’ve worked on over the summer, I would say that this was my favorite.
 Fundamentally, I treated it as an opportunity to experiment, both with concept and material.
 Everything was created digitally, which was a challenge I didn’t want to tackle…but in the end, I am glad that I did.